GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 Our #psi-dnn network has been retrained on a dataset of maps corresponding to each #doa-t value to obtain those results.
 The #psi-avg technique, however, does not require any form of training.
 Performance is often best for $#doa-t = 1$.
-Employing this process when using the ground-truth #doa spectra was not expected to bring any additional performance as all peaks precisely maximize at $1.0$ and thus do not need to be any further amplified.
-In contrast, when using the #doa spectra estimated by the #acr("SSL") model combined with the neural network for map blending, #doa thresholding slightly boosts the overall performance.
+Employing this process when using the ground-truth #doa spectra was not expected to bring any additional performance, as all peaks precisely maximize at $1.0$ and thus do not need to be any further amplified.
+In contrast, when using the #doa spectra estimated by the #acr("SSL") model combined with the neural network for map blending, #doa amplification slightly boosts the overall performance.
-Conversely, the naive averaging approach does not appear to benefit from more saturated spectra.
+Conversely, the naive averaging approach does not benefit from more saturated spectra.

-Finally, the marginal and situational advantages provided by clipping #doa spectra are not sufficient to justify including them in the final method.
+Finally, the marginal and situational advantages of clipping #doa spectra are insufficient to justify including them in the final method.
 However, this tentative result further illustrates the pipeline's sensitivity to the quality and processing of the input #doa information.

 ==== Horizon